asharara88/AHMEDBW/docs/ENHANCED_ONBOARDING_SYSTEM.md

 ## Personalization Benefits

-The enhanced data collection enables:
+The ced data collection enables:
 - **Targeted Health Recommendations**: Based on health goals and concerns
 - **Personalized Supplement Suggestions**: Using current supplements and medical info
 - **Custom Workout Plans**: Based on fitness goals and activity level